 In a suspected opiate or heroin overdose

-Kentucky has the Third Highest Drug Overdose Mortality Rate in the United States (Prescription Drug Abuse: Strategies to Stop the Epidemic.)
+Kentucky has the Fifth Highest Drug Overdose Mortality Rate in the United States (The Centers for Disease Control and Prevention)

 Kentucky Overdose Deaths (KY Office of Drug Control Policy):

-- Jefferson County had the most overdose deaths of any county, with 268.
+- Jefferson County had the most overdose deaths of any county with 337.

 - A review of cases autopsied by the Kentucky Medical Examiner’s Office and toxicology reports submitted by coroners indicates that in 2015:

-- Morphine was the most detected controlled substance in overdose deaths, present in approximately 45 percent of all cases.
+- Morphine was detected in 432 resident cases, and Monoacetylmorphine (heroin) in 211.
 When metabolized, heroin reveals as morphine in toxicology results.

 - The top five counties for heroin-related overdose deaths, using data from the Kentucky Medical Examiner and coroner reports, were: